-Place into hot pan; brown very slowly in the hot butter, turning once.
+Add to the hot pan; brown very slowly in the hot butter, turning once.
 Best if eaten at once.

-- These may be made with left over boiled potatoes, also.
+- These may be made with leftover boiled potatoes, also.
 Simply mash, mix with a bit of butter and milk and proceed with the recipe.

-- This is a great recipe for “planned” left overs – simply make extra mashed potatoes so there will be plenty to make Potato Cakes.
+- This is a great recipe for “planned” leftovers – simply make extra mashed potatoes so there will be plenty to make potato cakes.

 - Potato cakes can be formed, make them rather thin, about 3/4″ thick, placed on plastic wrap and frozen.
 Once frozen, bag for later use.
 No need to thaw, simply cook as directed.